 There are many aspects to crypto that are ripe for some competitive improvement.
 So let’s start out with five main areas: one-click masternodes, a reward lottery, micropayment ability, blockchain bloat control, and sporking.
 Divi has included all of these aspects into their project, while focusing on creating a crypto that has a single use: transfer of value.Tweet this

 About a year ago, a few entrepreneurs joined the crypto scene with what started out as a simple idea: using crypto sucks, let’s fix it.
-The Divi Project was formed, an ICO was held, and on September 27th, the journey for fixing crypto can finally start.
+The Divi Project was formed, an ICO was held, and on September 27th, 2018, the journey for fixing crypto finally began.
 But before we get to this moment, let’s go back and discuss what Divi is, what it fixes, how it fixes it, and what the future is for this new project.

 Most crypto requires you to have unmemorable addresses, to keep unmemorizable keys, showing QR codes to each other, having calculators to do conversions into currencies that you are familiar with, and a host of other things that make it more annoying to use, and not better than using fiat.
 Let’s face it, its a pain to use.

 In fact, with Apple Pay, Square Cash, Venmo, PayPal, you can move small amounts of money to other people relatively easily, quickly, and you can do it for free.
 The idea that crypto is better than available fiat currency transfer services is a flat out lie if you are talking about ease.

 However, if you are talking about requiring a banking institution, forcing people to give up their identities, and transferring between any of those services (moving Apple Pay Cash into Venmo, for example), crypto has them beat, hands down.
 Further, with crypto, there are no bank imposed limits on daily transfers and no one asks you what the money is for.
 And relative to large bank transfers, crypto, even Bitcoin, is practically instant and low cost.